stastnypremysl/lsql-csv/README.md

 What does `/etc/{passwd,group}` mean?
 Basically, there are two-three types of expressions.
 Select (and from) expression and arithmetic expression.
 In all select blocks, you can use expansion and wildcards just like you were in bash.

-Finally, the output can be something like this
+Finally, the output can be something like this:

     root:root
     bin:bin
     daemon:daemon
     me:me

-where first column is name of user and the second column is name of its default group.
+First column is name of user and the second column is name of its default group.

 #### Basic grouping
 Let's say, I want do number of users using the same terminal.